seru71/ngs-compute-ansible/README.md

 Requirements
 --

-VM or container with Ubuntu 16.04 and some GBs of root disc space.
+ 1. VM or container with Ubuntu 16.04 and some GBs of root disc space.
+Bioinfo apps are installed in /ngs/software and reference in /ngs/reference

-A large disc dedicated to NGS data and results is recommended and expected to be mounted in /ngs.
+ 2. A large disc dedicated to NGS data and results, e.g. mounted to /ngs

-And of course sufficient number of cores and amount of RAM for your analyses.
+ 3. And of course sufficient number of cores and GBs of RAM for your analyses.

 Setup